Introduction to OCaml Programming

 • export some (or all) things it has declared for outsiders to use;

-• it may hide some things for internal use only
+• A module may hide some things for internal use only

 • allows module users to avoid seeing grubby internals - a higher level of abstraction